Hero background

 - Welcome meeting, programme introduction and house rules

-👉 You can do so using this link
+👉 You can do that using this link.

-📱 A useful tip: if you want internet access from the moment you land, you can activate an eSIM before departure with Airalo, our partner.
-Use this link
+📱 Useful tip: if you'd like internet from the moment you arrive, you can activate an eSIM before you travel with Airalo, our partner.
+Use this link.

 Still have questions?